-The other kind of errors can be caught either before a program executes, when it is compiled (we say that these errors are handled statically), or when a program executes (we say these errors are handled dynamically).
-Take errors of the kind (2) or (3).
-When a language checks for those kind of errors dynamically, we say that the language supports dynamic type checking.
+Different languages check and deal with these errors differently.
+Let's focus on the first, type errors.
+Languages may check for type errors at run time, that is, during program execution.
+These language support dynamic type checking.
 Scheme supports dynamic type checking.
 Other languages actually can check for type errors at compile time, that is, before programs execute.
 They support static type checking.
 Java supports static type checking.

-There are advantages to checking for errors at compile time; in particular, you still have a chance to correct the problem while the code is in your hands.
+There are advantages to checking for type errors at compile time; in particular, you still have a chance to correct the problem while the code is in your hands.
 With dynamic type checking, errors may only show up after the code has been shipped and the piece of software is in the hands of the customer, making it more difficult and expensive to correct.
-Static error checking also has some disadvantages.
-In particular, there is no way to identify exactly all those programs that have errors at compile time.1 Thus, the error checker needs to approximate, and it will approximate conservatively.
-Thus, there are programs that would not cause problems during execution that the error checker will reject.
+Static type checking also has some disadvantages.
+In particular, there is no way to identify exactly all those programs that have type errors at compile time.1 Thus, the type checker needs